What makes a movie controversial?

 Starring: JJ Johnson, Gary Commock, Polly Adams

 This is a story of the unfortunate but heroic crew members and passengers of United Flight 93, which was the fourth hijacked plane flying from Newark, NJ to San Francisco on 9/11.
-The presence of the FAA ground crew and military officers involved in the actual event in the film as cast members, made it all the more realistic.
+What made it all the more realistic was that the cast included FAA ground crew and military officers who were involved in the actual event.

-In spite of the film being made very sensitively and with immense respect to those heroes without any theories, personal dramas or additions, it was still criticized for its trailer.
+In spite of the film being made very sensitively and with immense respect to those heroes without any conspiracy theories, personal drama or additions, it drew enormous criticism for its trailer.

 Many said that the trailer looked as if it were a conventional thriller.
 There were some who thought it was too soon after the event (after five years).
-Universal received criticism that a national tragedy was being exploited.
+Universal received criticism over the perception that a national tragedy was being exploited.

 The Passion Of The Christ (2004) – Mel Gibson

 Fear, excitement, expectation, passion, tears and wonder filled movie theaters.
 Many viewers reported life-changing experiences.
 This movie brutally depicts Jesus Christ’s suffering during his last 12 hours on Earth.
 According to Christian belief, his unconditional love for us brought him to this bloody end.

 It raked up considerable controversy especially because of the viciously gory torture and crucifixion scenes.